Micro Encoder FAQ

 Absolute encoders are classified into pure binary output, Gray code output, and BCD output.

 Because the number of signal lines must match the resolution, higher resolution requires more signal lines.
-In the case of 8-bit, 256 divisions, 8 signal lines are required, excluding power and GND.
+In the case of 8-bit, 256 divisions, eight signal lines are required, excluding power and GND.

-There are also serial communication output types, which make both reduced wiring and high resolution possible.
+Serial communication output types are also available, making both reduced wiring and high resolution possible.

 Gray code output